Bumps and bruises? Check.

 When all else fails, get outside!

 There is something about getting out into the fresh air and connecting yourself to nature.
 This isn’t just true for adults, it’s true for kids, too.
-When Jack is fussy he will calm down as soon as we get outside….sometimes he’ll even fall asleep!
+When my kids are fussy they will calm down as soon as we get outside….sometimes they’ll even fall asleep!

 So, talk a walk in the park, sprint hills, use the playground equipment to do your workout, get creative!
 Toddlers have so many more possibilities outdoors.
 I’ve been known to sneak a light kettlebell to the park, too. 😉